yrreprolyat/yrreprolyat.github.io/content/featured/SentimentAnalysis/index.md

 showInProjects: true
 ---

- Sentiment analysis performed on textual movie review data to help studios monitor brand and product sentiment in customer feedback.
+ A sentiment analysis engine for movie reviews built with Java to collect, categorize, and store movie review data.